Lyrics Meaning: Whitney Houston “I Will Always Love You”

 Whitney Houston in “I Will Always Love You”

-The Moment Where Goodbye Becomes Final
+The Moment Where Goodbye Becomes a Decision

-As the song unfolds, the lyric
+As the song progresses, the lyric

 “So I’ll go, but I know I’ll think of you every step of the way”